ka40/AE4350-assignment/README.md

     return hidden_critic, hidden_actor, rnn_hxs

 Recalling that in the case that the algorithm chosen is IAM, self.\textunderscore recurrent and self.is\textunderscore IAM are both True.
-Hence, as illustrated in \autoref{fig:IAM_d_patch}, the d-set extraction is fed into the RNN, whereas the FNN receives the whole observation matrix.
+Hence, as illustrated in the diagram, the d-set extraction is fed into the RNN, whereas the FNN receives the whole observation matrix.
 Afterwards, they are concatenated and the value and policy are computed.

-\subsection*{Atari Breakout architecture}
+### Atari Breakout architecture

 In this more complex environment, the input features the algorithm should focus on change over time.
 Hence, an attention mechanism is used instead of a manually implemented d-set. \\
 A new class is defined for this, which also inherits from the class IAMBase.
 Additionally, a convolutional neural network is defined for image processing and a fully connected neural network is designed for the IAM.
 The entire structure of the neural network graph used in this case is also shown in a comment.